List of presidents of Nickelodeon: Cyril Schneider (1980–1984)

 In 1980, Warner-Amex hired Cyril M. Schneider to be the president of the Nickelodeon network, which made its national debut less than a year earlier.
 Despite introducing popular programs such as You Can't Do That on Television to the lineup in 1981, Nickelodeon operated at a loss of $10 million dollars, and at one point had the lowest number of viewers compared to other cable channels by 1984.
 In 1983, Bob Pittman was made head of MTV Networks and Schneider was not comfortable with his "idiotic" approach to "home-based" television.
 As a result, Schneider left the network in early 1984.

 Geraldine Laybourne (1984–1996)

-In 1980, Laybourne was hired as a program manager at Nickelodeon, a year-old network, where she initiated the focus-group approach to programming.
+In 1980, Laybourne was hired as a program manager at Nickelodeon, at that time a year-old network with only five employees.
+As president, Laybourne built Nickelodeon into the first global television network to profit from selling advertising targeted towards children.
+Her programming approach, which used focus groups and which made a point of talking to children as equals, built the tiny cable network into an $8 billion business.

-Laybourne was one of the first people to focus on television programming for kids.
-She spent 15 years at Nickelodeon, taking over the management of the network, and started accepting advertising for the network, in 1984.

-Laybourne and her team were responsible for creating and building the Nickelodeon brand, launching Nick at Nite and expanding the network by establishing it in other countries, developing theme parks and creating Nickelodeon magazine, movie, toy and publishing divisions.

-Under her leadership, Nickelodeon became the top-rated 24-hour cable programming service and won Emmy Awards, Peabody Awards, CableACE Awards and Parents' Choice Awards.
-The network had a 40% profit margin and explosive growth every year.
+Laybourne spent 15 years at Nickelodeon, taking over the management of the network in 1984, and started accepting advertising for the network.
+During this period, Nickelodeon became the top-rated 24-hour cable programming service and won Emmy Awards, Peabody Awards, CableACE Awards and Parents' Choice Awards.
+The network had a 40% profit margin and strong growth every year.

-Laybourne built Nickelodeon into the first global television network to profit from selling advertising targeted towards children.
-Her programming approach, which made a point of talking to children as equals, built the tiny cable network, which had only five employees in 1980, into an $8 billion business.